A laughing couple in winter clothes stands in front of a grey wall, touching each other with their foreheads.

 • How joint assets are to be shared out and how losses on social security and pensions are to be offset

-• In the event of one partner’s death, inheritance arrangements and possibly whole life insurance
+• In the event of death: dispositions under inheritance law, possibly purchase of term life insurance

 Who is liable for debts?